 The following general taxation comments consider the Australian taxation implications for Australian tax residents only.
-The tax implications for holders of Shares and Options in the Company relate to the receipt of dividends and potential gains on the disposal of Shares and Options.
-The comments do not purport to provide tax advice to any particular investor and should not be relied upon as the tax position of each investor may vary depending on the specific circumstances of the investor.
-The Company recommends that each investor seeks their own independent income tax advice based on their particular circumstances.
-All current or potential investors in the Company are urged to obtain independent financial advice about the consequences of acquiring Shares and Options.
+The tax implications for holders of Shares in the Company relate to the receipt of dividends and potential gains on the disposal of Shares.
+The comments do not purport to provide tax

-To the maximum extent permitted by law, the Company, its officers, Directors, and each of their respective advisors accept no liability or responsibility with respect to the taxation consequences of acquiring or disposing of Shares and Options issued under this Prospectus.
+To the maximum extent permitted by law, the Company, its officers, Directors, and each of their respective advisors accept no liability or responsibility with respect to the taxation consequences of acquiring or disposing of Shares issued under this Prospectus.